 Picking a new puppy can be an exciting time.
 Picking a service dog puppy can be downright terrifying!
 Endless possibilities run through your head of what could go wrong: What if he ends up hating strangers?
 Becomes aggressive?
 Is difficult to train?
 And among the most tragic – what if he’s absolutely perfect… but develops some illness, forcefully retiring him early?
 Sadly, when picking a service dog puppy (or any puppy for that matter) all of the above, and more, can happen.
-So what can you do?
-Read ahead and find out.
+So what can you do to mitigate those risks as far as possible?

 Table of Contents

 - 1 The benefits of picking a puppy for service work

 - 2 The drawbacks to picking a puppy for service work

 - 3 What to consider when picking your service dog puppy

 - 4 How to pick the right puppy for service work

 One of the greatest things about getting a dog from a young age is that you can control as much of their early experiences as possible.
 These early experiences can have a profound effect on who your dog becomes and how he responds to various situations later on.
 In addition, you are able to introduce and desensitise him to scenarios that will become a regular occurrence in his life as a service dog, such as strangers, children, other dogs, cars, buses, bicycles, sirens and much more.

 Furthermore, assuming you’re going the breeder route, you also control who your puppies parents and breeders are.
 We go into this later on, but where your puppy comes from can be a huge predictor of where he will go.

 The drawbacks to picking a puppy for service work